What is Blended Learning? The Ultimate Guide

 Ability to revisit content and re-do assessments online.
 Access to resource libraries and forums post-course.

-The bottom line: increased profits
+The bottom line for training businesses: increased profits

 Charge more for a more comprehensive course offering.
 Here’s an example:

-6x 1 hour elearning activity/check/check
+6x 1 hour elearning activity /check /check

-6x 30 min quizzes/check/check
+6x 30 min quizzes /check /check

-Online assessment and certificate/check
+Online assessment and certificate /check

-Access to online library of resources/check
+Access to online library of resources /check

-Ongoing forum engagement/check
+Ongoing forum engagement /check

-Tips for creating content
+Tips for creating content blended learning content

 • Use existing material.
 Look at your existing course material and see what can be adapted for an online delivery.
 For example, can a printed study guide be adapted into eLearning SCORM modules?
 Can a classroom-based activity be moved online?